Kal Naismith: Luton Town

 On 15 January 2021, Naismith signed for Championship side Luton Town on a permanent deal.
 He scored his first goal for Luton on 27 February 2021 in a 3–2 win against Sheffield Wednesday.
 On 15 January 2022, he scored a last minute goal in a 3–2 win over Bournemouth.
 Despite being offered a new contract with Luton Town, Naismith left the club at the end of the 2021–22 season.

-Bristol City
+Bristol City and Luton loan

-On 27 May 2022, Naismith signed a three year deal with Championship side Bristol City on a free transfer.
+On 27 May 2022, Naismith signed a three-year deal with Championship side Bristol City on a free transfer.
 He scored his first goal for Bristol City in an EFL Cup win over Coventry City on 10 August 2022.

+On 28 January 2025, Naismith re-signed for Luton Town until the end of the 2024-25 season.

+Naismith was released from Bristol City on 1 July 2025.

 International career

-Naismith has represented Scotland at under-16 level making his debut against Wales on 5 October 2007.
+Naismith has represented Scotland at under-16 level, making his debut against Wales on 5 October 2007.
 His first goal came on 29 November against England.
-He later represented the under-17 team making eight appearances.
+He later represented the under-17 team, making eight appearances.

 Career statistics

 Personal life

-On 20 September 2010, Naismith and fellow Rangers player Kyle Hutton, were abducted in Edinburgh by two men and driven around the city in Hutton's car before they were dumped in the Niddrie area of Edinburgh.
+On 20 September 2010, Naismith and fellow Rangers player Kyle Hutton were abducted in Edinburgh by two men and driven around the city in Hutton's car before they were dumped in the Niddrie area of Edinburgh.
 Naismith and Hutton were then mugged as the thieves stole the car.
 Later, both the thieves were convicted and prosecuted, and the car was retrieved.